MHageH/c_uart_interface/README.md

 removed):
 - pthreads (all thread dependent functions have been replaced)
 - read/write (replaced by usart receive and send functions)
-- serial port (replaced with USART interuption)
+- serial port (replaced with USART)
 - All C++ classes
 - try and catch mechanisms
 - parse commandline and Ctrl-C handeling functions